couchbaselabs/partizen/README.md

 partition.
 (In real life, you'd have some hash algorithm instead to calculate the partition for a key.)

-Nodes look like "n.#[pointers to lower nodes or items]n.#", where the pointerw to lower nodes is grouped by partition (consonants, then vowels).
+Nodes look like "n.#[pointers to lower nodes or items]", where the pointerw to lower nodes is grouped by partition (consonants, then vowels).
 For example, drawing the partizen btree sideways, with leaf items on the left hand side...